Impact of Climate Change on Human Health: An Urgent Challenge

 • Impact on mental healthExtreme weather events generate anxiety and post-traumatic stress, significantly affecting people's psychological well-being.
 This is a topic that should be included when discussing the impact of climate change on human health.

-El Sixth Assessment Report of the Intergovernmental Panel on Climate Change (IPCC) concludes that climate risks are emerging more rapidly and will worsen sooner than expected, and that it will be more difficult to adapt to accelerated global warming.
+The sixth assessment report of the Intergovernmental Panel on Climate Change (IPCC) concludes that climate risks are appearing faster and will worsen sooner than expected, and that it will be more difficult to adapt with accelerated global warming.

 Health effects of climate change